mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 #### Truth 4: The path that leads to refraining from the things that we do that make us suffer

-*marga* - the Noble Eightfold Path.
+*marga* - the Noble Eightfold Path.the release of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNjk0MTY4NywtMTg4Mjg5NjMxMywxOT
+eyJoaXN0b3J5IjpbLTk3MTM2ODg2NCwtOTI2OTQxNjg3LC0xOD
-Q4MDk3NTUxLDU0MTkxNjkwNCwxMTM0Mjg3MzE3LDExNjIwMDQx
+gyODk2MzEzLDE5NDgwOTc1NTEsNTQxOTE2OTA0LDExMzQyODcz
-NjMsLTU0Njk2ODc2MywtMTc0NzY3NTM5Miw5ODA0NDYzOTAsMT
+MTcsMTE2MjAwNDE2MywtNTQ2OTY4NzYzLC0xNzQ3Njc1MzkyLD
-M4MjMyNTk2Nl19
+k4MDQ0NjM5MCwxMzgyMzI1OTY2XX0=
 -->